abhiritdas/FPGA-Stopwatch-Timer/README.md

 # FPGA-Stopwatch-Timer
+This project was completed with one other person at UT Austin.
 Programmed on AMD Vivado using Verilog HDL.
 This program can only be run on the Digilent Basys 3 Artix-7 FPGA Trainer Board.
 The bitstream file is located within the bitstream files folder.